TheBigEye/Python-OS/README.md

 - [`Pillow`](https://github.com/python-pillow/Pillow)       Necessary so that the program can read the images and work.
 - [`Psutil`](https://github.com/giampaolo/psutil)      Necessary for the neofetch command and some functions to work.
 - [`Tkinterweb`](https://github.com/Andereoo/TkinterWeb)  Necessary for the browser to work.
+- [`TkinterMapView`](https://github.com/TomSchimansky/TkinterMapView)  Necessary for the Map Viewer to work.

 For a quick installation use the following command inside the project folder: